Latest confirmed cases of coronavirus area-by-area

 WHICH areas have the highest number of confirmed coronavirus cases?

-Below is a chart of all local authority areas (health board areas in Scotland and Wales) in the UK and how many people have tested positive.
+Below is a chart of all local authority areas for England and health board areas in Scotland, and how many people have tested positive.

 The numbers are updated day-to-day, with the highest and lowest numbers automatically switching places as the days go by.